The Weary Chef

 Last week, I made this super easy pork pot pie, and everyone cleaned their plates.
 We all even had second helpings, and this pie disappeared in one sitting.
 This recipe couldn’t be easier to prepare!
 It starts with a Smithfield Slow Roasted Golden Rotisserie Flavor Pork Sirloin.
 I love Smithfield marinated pork because the flavor is built in, saving me ingredients and steps when I’m cooking!

-Watch How To Make Pork Pot Pie:
+How To Make Pork Pot Pie?
+[VIDEO]

 I cooked the sirloin in the slow cooker during the day.
 Smithfield gives you handy dandy slow cooker instructions right on the package, so I just followed those.
 You add the marinated fresh pork sirloin to your slow cooker with a little water, and then cook it on low all day or high for 3-4 hours.